harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ### **Cancellation**

-Setting the `signal`  parameter on a request with immediate mediation is invalid as sites should not be able to programmatically dismiss any browser UI.
+Setting the `signal` parameter on a request with immediate mode is invalid as sites should not be able to programmatically dismiss any browser UI.

 ## Similar systems